bodensjc/ddecay/README.md

 ### Run the Ganga scripts:
 This is the first step of the analysis- collecting the data.
 The ntuple options / Ganga scripts used will save the data to EOS, a large area of disk space provided by CERN for users.
-1. Start by `ssh`-ing into CERN computers and navigating to the directory in which you have saved your job and options files.
+1. Start by `ssh`-ing into CERN computers, proxying into lhcb, and navigating to the directory in which you have saved your job and options files.
 ```
 $ ssh username@lxplus.cern.ch
+$ lhcb-proxy-init
 $ cd ddecay/
 ```
 2. Enter Ganga and run the jobs.
 For the files I have created this will need to be done **four** times.
 Twice for each decay (D+ and Ds+) and again for each magnet polarity.
 As they are, the `job` and `options` files are set up to already discriminate between D+ and Ds+.
 To change between MagUp and MagDown data, lines 1, 11, 15, and 22 in the `job` script needs to be adjusted.
 Line 46 (`TupleFile`) in the `options` script should also be changed to match the output file name (line 22) in the `job` script.